 On your road test day, your examiner expects you to exercise proper judgment while on the road.
 Always keep left, at least a meter from the curb, and to the middle of the lane markings.

 Adjust your to safely handle any hazards you may encounter while driving.
-Adhere to the rules of traffic and, finally, be confident with yourself and you will avoid these automatic fails on driving test.
+Adhere to the rules of traffic and, finally, be confident with yourself and you will avoid these automatic fails on driving test in New York.
 Good luck with your driving test!

 When getting ready for the road test, many new drivers get overwhelmed and nervous.
 We can train you to gain more confidence and pass the driving test right on the first time.
 What’s more, we can help you schedule your road test and provide a vehicle for the same.
 We handle all that for you so you have ample time impressing your road test examiner.
 Check out our flexible packages or simply give us a call at 718-576-6277.